Introduction

 Step 6: Do Great Work and Collect Testimonials

-Once you get your first client, deliver your best work-on time, with a great attitude, Ask for a testimonial or 5-star review, Even 2-3 good reviews can open more doors than any certificate.
+Once you have your first client complete your best work, on-time, and with a great attitude.
+Ask for a testimonial or 5-star review.
+It could be that 2-3 good testimonials can open more opportunities than any certification.

 Bonus Tips: